DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-induction-tutor-materials.md

 - 4.8 Practice is an integral part of effective teaching; ensuring pupils have repeated opportunities to practise, with appropriate guidance and support, increases success.

-#### How to prepare for the session:
+### How to prepare for the session:

-Read the ECT’s self-study materials for this topic.
+The ECT doesn’t have a self-study element this week.
+Instead, you should use the materials below to help you plan a session with them about this topic.

 ### Session structure